matschundbrei/avrohead/README.md

 USAGE
 =====

-you call this script with an optional number and a filename and you will get back the number you've put in lines from that avro.
+you call this script with an optional number (-n) and a filename (-f) and you will get back the number you've put in lines from that avro.

 You can also redirect the output in another outputfile with the -d switch.